This Course is part of a Career Path: Become a Penetration Tester

 Social Engineering and Manipulation - Exploitation of the Human Element

 Social engineering has been the cause of many of the most high profile cyber-attacks in recent years.
 The human element is too often the problem.
-In this online, self-paced Social Engineering and Manipulation training class, you will learn how some of the most elegant social engineering attacks take place.
-Learn to perform these scenarios and what is done during each step of the attack, from imitation through exploitation.
-This course is intended to help you better prepare your organization for defense of social engineering attacks, as well as how to ethically use these techniques for intelligence gathering.
+In this online, self-paced Social Engineering course, you will learn how some of the most elegant social engineering attacks take place.
+You will learn to perform these scenarios with an explanation of each step of the attack, from imitation through exploitation.
+This course is intended to help you better prepare your organization to defend agains social engineering attacks, as well as how to ethically use these techniques for intelligence gathering.
 As a reminder, by taking this course, you agree to our terms of service.

 Social engineering professionals (white hat hackers) work for companies to prevent such exploitations by learning the methods that criminal hacker use and developing strategies to combat them.